trifectatechfoundation/teach-rs/README.md

 The rendered exercises, including installation instructions, can be found at <https://101-rs.tweede.golf>

-*Currently highly in flux, and incomplete, but feedback is welcome!*
+*Currently highly in flux, and incomplete, but feedback is welcome!
+So is sponsorship; read more below or on our [Sponsorship page](https://github.com/sponsors/tweedegolf).*